 Most modern distributions should have almost everything required to run chirp.
 Make sure you have python-serial and python-libxml2 packages installed.
 For more information about using CHIRP under Linux, see the Running Under Linux page

 OEM VIP Software - Windows Only

-Mac OSX and Linux users are recommended to use a Virtual Machine to run our Windows programming software.
+Mac OSX and Linux users are recommended to use a Virtual Machine to run the VIP Windows programming software.

-For easier initial frequency programming, copy and paste, and importing frequency files from previous radios - you may want to consider using the CHIRP Programming Software found below.
+For easier initial frequency programming, copy and paste, and importing frequency files from previous radios - you may want to consider using the CHIRP Programming Software found above.